Search the GHTC website

 INFLUENZA

-Strengthening manufacturing capacity in low- and middle-income countries to enable rapid production of seasonal and pandemic influenza vaccines.
+Development of FDA-approved diagnostics, vaccines, therapeutics, and devices for seasonal and pandemic-risk influenza strains, alongside strengthening manufacturing capacity in low- and middle-income countries to enable rapid production of vaccines.

 Click here to go back to the US agency series: Global health R&D across the US government page